AI-estimated baseline profile. Be the first to log a session!

 Where does 2013 Yunnan Sourcing Autumn Mu Shu Cha Raw Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China and is made from the Da Ye Zhong cultivar.
-This particular batch comes from the Autumn 2013 harvest.
+Grown in Yunnan, China from the Da Ye Zhong cultivar.
+This batch is from the Autumn 2013 harvest.

 How much does 2013 Yunnan Sourcing Autumn Mu Shu Cha Raw Pu-erh Tea Cake cost?